Our Strategy in Action

 The Group is focused on improving a number of aspects of our sales activity and the capability of our sales teams: sales processes and their efficiency, the management of key customer accounts and distribution channels, deeper understanding of end-markets and faster-growing segments, enabling systems, and sales incentives plans.
 The Group is driving improvements in these areas through its sales effectiveness programme.

-Throughout 2018 we have been deploying the approaches we developed in pricing, segmentation, sales incentive plans and training:
+Throughout 2018 we focused on deploying the approaches we developed in pricing, segmentation, sales incentive plans and training:

-- Pricing: Continued work in Thermal Europe has yielded additional revenue to date.
-Our deployment workshop in Thermal North America has substantially improved the team’s understanding of pricing strategy and created opportunity for 2019.
+- Pricing: Continued work in Thermal Europe yielded additional revenue to date.
+Our deployment workshop in Thermal North America substantially improved the team’s understanding of pricing strategy and created opportunity for the future.

-- Segmentation: Methods of market and customer segmentation are defined across each global business unit and are being used to help align service levels, manage sales teams and better understand our customer base.
-Sales incentive programme: Deployed four trials across the Group which has changed behaviours and helped to guide the overall Group deployment planned in 2019.
+- Segmentation: Methods of market and customer segmentation were defined across each global business unit and are being used to help align service levels, manage sales teams and better understand our customer base.
+Sales incentive programme: We deployed four trials across the Group which has changed behaviours and helped to guide the overall future Group deployment.

-- Training: Completed a trial for sales teams in Thermal North America, with the programme design being finalised, sales team training has been delivered to the majority of senior leadership teams.
+- Training: We completed a trial for sales teams in Thermal North America, with the programme design being finalised, sales team training was delivered to the majority of senior leadership teams.